Cereloran/Renpy-lockpick-minigame/README.md

 I'll be happy if someone tells me how can i improve my code

 ### How to download
+Your renpy version should be at least 7.4.9 if you don't want weird errors while implementing this

 Find the only green button here and click on download zip, or you can open the `script.rpy` file and download audio and images separately

 Copy the code to your `script.rpy` file, if you want it to be in another file, make sure you change `init python` to `init -1 python`.
 This will set the order of the minigame to go first